opencog/learn/run-common/README.md

 * `submit-plain.pl`: Script to send text strings to the cogserver.
   Used for pair-counting, MST-parsing and MPG-parsing.

-* `submit-one.pl`: Script to send single sentences to the cogserver.
-  Similar to above, but strips out stray HTML markup, and comment cards.
-Used for pair-counting, MST-parsing and MPG-parsing.

 * `socket-send.pl`: Network interface to the cogserver.
 Used by above.

 * `file-split-process.sh`: helper script.
 This is used when the text